 - We did this exercise to show how common it is to intervene in a friend's life.
-We're not always successful in doing this. - There are a lot of reasons why we may or may not be successful.
+We are not always successful in doing this. - There are a lot of reasons why we may or may not be successful.
 The next exercises are designed to help us better understand how to approach a friend.
 CHANGE PPT SLIDE

 - This next exercise will help us understand how to approach a person experiencing a mental health challenge. - This could mean talking to a friend who has anxiety or depression, went through a break-up, got rejected, is drinking or abusing drugs, or other similar situations. - These exercises are not intended for someone who you think is suicidal.
 We will address that later.
 CHANGE PPT SLIDE - In your groups, think about the following scenario.
 You notice a change in your friend's behavior that causes you concern.
-She's not eating regularly.
+She is not eating regularly.
 She is constantly stressed.
-You feel like she's hiding her emotions. - You will take five minutes to discuss the questions on the Talk to a Friend handout to help you better understand how to approach your friend. - After your group has answered the questions, a representative from each group will report your answers to the large group.
-I'll let you know some positive answers..
-CHANGE PPT SLIDE
+You feel like she's hiding her emotions. - You will take five minutes to discuss the questions on the Talk to a Sister Handout to help you better understand how to approach your friend.